 Let’s say one of your customers has purchased a snowboard, goggles, a winter hat, a snowboard helmet, winter gloves, and a ski jacket over the past few months.
 Sending them a notification for limited snowboard ties would be close to home dependent on their buy history.

 Here’s another example.
 Suppose you own a little neighborhood café that serves real Mexican food.
 Your application has a mobile food ordering system.
-If the last multiple time somebody requested something, they requested a steak burrito, you can send them a push notification about their order.
+If the last multiple times somebody requested something, they requested a steak burrito, you can send them a push notification about their order.
 20% off of your favorite steak burrito if you order now.
 Personalized mobile push notifications like that will improve your conversions.
 This relates back to our last point about commitment and maintenance.
 In the event that the notifications are customized, it will build your open rates and lead to higher maintenance.

 Some of the factors in sending a push notification include: